-These particular relationships arise among the learner, the teacher and the specific subject contents that are to be mastered.
+These relationships arise among the learner, the teacher and the specific subject contents which are to be mastered.
 The teaching aims to be attained have an important influence on the teacher's and pupils' ways of acting (instructing and learning).
-The meaning of instructional and learning activities is found in the fact that they correlate with specific subject contents presented to attain the aims.
+The meaning of instructional and learning activities is found in their correlation with specific subject contents presented to attain the aims.
 Thus, relationships are established.
-In designing a lesson, the following teaching relationships need to be distinguished:
+In designing a lesson, the following teaching relationships must be distinguished: